Linking Attitude and Behavior

 Imagine that your drive to work is very stressful.
 The longer you sit in traffic, the more frustrated you become – and by the time you get to the office, you're in a negative mood.

 Your assistant is sulky and unhelpful for the next few hours, and your colleague is sarcastic and resentful towards you as well.
 No real communication takes place.

 Imagine that it's just after lunch.
 You've had your negative drive into work, and you've already yelled at your assistant and your colleague.

 As you sit at your desk angry, you realize that this all started with something incredibly silly: your drive into work.
 After thinking about this, you decide to exit the cycle.
-You begin by offering your assistant a genuine apology, which he accepts with a smile.
+You begin by offering your assistant a genuine apology, which they accept with a smile.

-The end result: productive, meaningful communication can now take place, simply because you were willing to stop your negative thinking and step out of the cycle.
+The end result: productive, meaningful communication can now take place, simply because you were willing to stop your negative thinking and step out of the destructive cycle.